reduxjs/redux-toolkit/docs/usage/migrating-rtk-2.md

 :::tip What You'll Learn

-- What's changed in Redux Toolkit 2.0 and Redux core 5.0, including breaking changes and new features
+- What's changed in Redux Toolkit 2.0, Redux core 5.0, Reselect 5.0, and Redux Thunk 3.0, including breaking changes and new features

 :::